Don Lemon Calls Donald Trump’s Claims About Obama Campaign A ‘Flat-Out Lie’

 “That is not the same, at all, as creating a shell company or using a media company to pay hush money for affairs with a porn star and Playboy model during an election so that the voting public would not find out,” Lemon explained.

-Other experts seem to agree with the news show host, including Paul Ryan, the top lawyer at the watchdog group Common Cause who’s complaint to the Federal Election Committee prompted Cohen to admit to making a hush money payment to porn star Stormy Daniels.
+Other experts seem to agree with the news show host, including Paul Ryan, the top lawyer at the watchdog group Common Cause whose complaint to the Federal Election Committee prompted Cohen to admit to making a hush money payment to porn star Stormy Daniels.

 “It’s really an apples and oranges comparison,” Ryan told CNN, who also noted that the Obama campaign’s penalty was common for big campaigns that make reporting errors.